WW II Submarine Galley Research Questions

 What type of containers where used for powdered eggs, powdered milk, dry ice cream mix, corn syrop, dry beans, peas, brown sugar, tapioca, dehydrated potato, dehydrated cabbage, dehydrated carrots, and dried yeast?
 Bulk items like salt, sugar, flower, oats, corn meal, rice where stored in the tilt out bulk bins.
 But at least some arrived in stitched paper sacks.
 FYI, salt was always in the smaller bin by the range.
 BB MA has #10 cans of cornstarch from the war.

 Brown glass bottles, metal tins, brown and yellow paper boxes.
 Of course #10 cans of everything where stored everywhere and none of the frozen or refrigerated foods are included here.

 • Notes on the #10 cans.
 Even if shipped with normal paper labels, I am guessing they would have been removed and the contents marked with small labels or paint or stamping.
 Normal labels would come off in the humid storage and clog the bilge pumps.
 One retired veteran of Independent Can Co. suggested that they would have soldered side seams and that they were probably not beaded (convex bent rings to add strength to the can).
 He also thought that a lot would have been painted olive drab or grey.
 Another suggested single friction rings on the cans with removable tops (for example the lard cans).
+The cornstarch cans from BB MA were varnished and stamped on top with the contents.
 A number #10 can is 6-1/8" diameter x 7" tall (602 by 700 in modern can nomenclature), or 109.43 oz., http://www.cancentral.com/standard.cfm

 • Vinegar jars 3-1/2" diameter, about 7.5" tall with spout.
 (See the bench storage arrangements.)